MileHacker Logo

 Huasteca Potosina

-This region, with its tropical climate, features different ingredients and culinary styles in comparison with the city.
+This region, with its tropical climate, features different ingredients and culinary styles compared to the city.

 San Luis Potosí City